VedangSavadi/ToDoList/README.md

     ```bash
      python app.py
     ```
-   - If there's any error after running the above commands you can create and virtual environment and install the `requirements.txt`.
+   - If there's any error after running the above commands you can create a virtual environment and install the `requirements.txt`.

 7. **Check the App:**